myrmlbst/transcribe.AI/README.md

 # TranscribeAI
 **TranscribeAI is a webapp that hosts two machine learning algorithms for audio transcription and translation.**
 ## Procedure
-TranscribeAI allows users to input audio (.wave or .mp3) files into the webapp either by selecting the file from their local machine, or by recording a snippet of their own voice and submitting it in real-time.
+TranscribeAI allows users to input audio (.wav or .mp3) files into the webapp either by selecting the file from their local machine, or by recording a snippet of their own voice and submitting it in real-time.
 Users may input multiple recordings at once, and will be prompted to:
 1. **Generate transcription of the audio in English**, and consequentially they would be allowed to
 2. **Translate audio recording into any chosen language** out of the 204-long selection presented by HuggingFace.co.
 ## Use Cases